 We know this is easier said than done but clearing out any outstanding debt can help bring you some peace of mind, as well as put you in a better financial position for when you decide to start a family.
-The last thing you need to deal with when your baby is born is to worry about an outstanding car loan or credit card bill!
+The last thing you need to deal with when your baby is born is worrying about an outstanding car loan or credit card bill!

-It’s also a time where you can reassess current loans and policies you have, like your mortgage or car insurance, to ensure you’re getting the best deal on your repayments and policy.
+It’s also a time when you can reassess current loans and policies you have, like your mortgage or car insurance, to ensure you’re getting the best deal on your repayments and policy.
 You never know, you could be getting a better deal somewhere else.

 Plan for the unexpected When it Comes to Children and Your Finances

 As much as it’s hard to think about, you must plan for the unexpected.
 It’s fine to budget for all costs associated with your children, but it’s important to consider where you’ll pull money from if something unpredictable happens like a burst pipe, broken-down car or emergency vet visit.
 Set yourself up an emergency fund with enough money to cover any expense that might pop up when you least expect it.
 Planning for the unexpected will give you peace of mind and ease stress if there is an emergency.